abratchik/advanced-launcher/docs/index.md

 In order to continue to provide this functionality which has been much missed since AngelsCry's repo was taken down, I have taken it upon myself to rebuild and re-develop advanced launcher, so that it is both more functional and more stable than it has been.

+### Untested/Unknown state scrapers
+- Google
+- ComicVine

+### Working scrapers

+- TheGamesDB.net

+### Non-working scrapers

+- arcadeHITS
+- GameFAQs
+- MobyGames

 Basic Installation
 --
 I haven't made a zip release yet, nor have I sorted out repository distribution.
 Ideally I'd like to get it into the kodi main repo.
+At the minute git pull the repo as such

+    $ git pull <repo> ~/.kodi/addons/plugin.program.advanced.launcher

 Configuration
 --